Zhou-spec/Futures-Trading/README.md

 <figcaption>Gradient Boost corretion</figcaption>
 <img src='GradientBoost.png' width='500'>

+### RL trading model based on factors
+The features used by RL trading model based on factors include predicted short, long returns, and their signs, together with bid-ask prices and volumes.
+The policy and value networks are 2 layers feed-forward neural networks.
+The agent can hold or short at most one share of asset.
+The trading model will take the previous 2500 datapoint to train, and trade for the next 500 datapoints.
+After 500 datapoints, the trading agent will be retrained twice in order to keep the model up-to-date while still maintaining efficiency.

 ### Useful Materials
 The followings are some materials that I found useful.
 Some may be blogs written in Chinese but one can easily find an alternative in English.
 1. [Explanation of TRPO (Chinese)](https://www.zhihu.com/question/366605427/answer/1048153125)